oneillal/nci-web-project/README.md

 ### Highlights of Project ###
 Some of the highlights in our website development are:
 * We are very happy with the the overall look and feel of the site.
 The colours and layout work well.
-* The javascript scrolling effect on the Home page
+* The javascript scrolling effect on the Home page.
+* The docking NavBar in desktop mode.
 * 'Read More' functionality for the Mission Log posts that allowed us to keep the page shorter and gave the user the option to only expand the article section that they are interested in.
 * CSS based Responsive Mode Sidebar Menu